RTEMS/rtems-docs/c-user/object-services/directives.rst

     information.

 ``info``
     This parameter is the pointer to an object class information variable.
-The object class information of the class of the API will be stored in this variable, in case of a successful operation.
+    When the directive call is successful, the object class information of the class of the API will be stored in this variable.

 .. rubric:: RETURN VALUES: